sparkflows/sparkflows-docs/docs/gcp/user-guide/writing-gcs.rst

 Write To GCS
 ============

-Fire Insights has processor to write data to GCS.
+Sparkflows has processor to write data to GCS.
 This document explains detailed steps required to write data to GCS.

 Follow the steps given below: